 Veterinary science helps human health through the monitoring and control of zoonotic disease (infectious disease transmitted from non-human animals to humans) and veterinary scientists often collaborate with epidemiologists.

 The University of Ibadan Governing Council approved the establishment of the Faculty of Veterinary Medicine in 1961, with the Preclinical and Paraclinical programme at Ibadan and its Clinical unit at Vom.
 In October 1963, two Veterinary departments – Veterinary Anatomy & Physiology and Veterinary Medicine were established.
-Until 1970, a co-operative arrangement exists with Ahmadu Bello University, Zaria.
+Until 1970, a co-operative arrangement existed with Ahmadu Bello University, Zaria.
 A total of 23 graduates in 4 sets were produced by the University of Ibadan under the cooperative arrangement.
 Full Clinical courses were introduced at Ibadan in 1971.
 The first set of 13 Veterinarians produced solely by the University of Ibadan graduated in 1972.

 The Faculty was formally established with the separation of the three Veterinary departments namely; Veterinary Anatomy and Physiology, Veterinary Medicine and Surgery and Veterinary Pathology in 1975 and the establishment of a new Department of Veterinary Public Health and Preventive Medicine.
 In 1976, each of the 3 older departments was split into two making a total of seven departments.
 The Veterinary Teaching Hospital was established in 1981 to coordinate all the clinical and diagnostic services in the faculty.